-The setback line is determined by a 1:5 horizontal-to-vertical relationship and set at height that is established by the scale of the street.
+The setback line is determined by a 1:5 horizontalto-vertical relationship and set at height that is established by the scale of the street.
 The setback ratio aligns with the guidelines set out in section 3.3 of the Harris Green Village Urban Design Manual.

-Accordingly, the set back line is set at the 15 m height level on Quadra and View Streets, and the 20 m height level on Yates, Vancouver and Cook Streets.
+Accordingly, the set back line is set at the 15m to 18m height level on View Streets, and the 18m height level on Yates, Vancouver, Quadra and Cook Streets.

-The setback line is not required above a specified elevation based on its relation to the scale of the street, since the building's height at that elevation ceases to have a noticeable impact on the openness of the street; this line occurs at 50m in height on Cook and Vancouver Streets, 60m on Quadra and View Streets, and 65m on Yates Street.
+The setback line is not required above a specified elevation based on its relation to the scale of the street, since the building's height at that elevation ceases to have a noticeable impact on the openness of the street; this line occurs at 48m in height on Cook and Vancouver Streets, 60m to 63m on Vancouver Street and 63m on Quadra and Yates Street.